mongator/documentation/mandango-bundle/validation.rst

 Validation
 ==========

-To define the validation of your Mandango's documents you can use the config classes:
+To define the validation of your Mongator's documents you can use the config classes:

 .. code-block:: yaml